LibreCAD/docs/guides/printing.rst

 3. To establish the largest scale the can be used for the paper size:

     a.
 Click the **Fit to Page** button |icon05| on the tool bar and note the drawing scale shown in the drop-down box on the toolbar.
 The is the largest scale that can be used for the current paper size.
     b.
 Adjust the scale to ensure the drawing will fit on the printed page and accommodate a border that will be added in a later step.
-For example, if the *Fit to Page* ration is 1:1.5, adjust the ration to 1:2.
+For example, if the *Fit to Page* ratio is 1:1.5, adjust the ratio to 1:2.
     c.
 Fix the scale by clicking the *Fixed* checkbox.
     d.
 Close *Print Preview* (click the **Print Preview** button  |icon01| ) and return to the drawing window.